idev-code/libpack-template-default/README.md

 This is the official base template for [Lib Pack](https://github.com/idev-9987/libpack).

-If you don't specify a template (for example, `--template typescript`), this template will be used by default.
+If you don't specify a template (for example, `--template default`), this template will be used by default.

 For more information, please refer to: